ziyaocui/CA02/Naive_Bayes_README.md

 4. Import data from drive and use Gaussian model to predict and gives the accuracy score.

 ## Conclusion
-Using Gaussian model training gives 96% of accuracy which is a very good prediction and Gaussian model follows normal distrbibution.
+Using Gaussian model training gives 96% of accuracy which is a very good prediction and Gaussian model follows normal distribution.

 ## Colab access
 https://drive.google.com/file/d/1W6qTMbpQWkWJxTDQuMrRaske1dETQrk7/view?usp=sharing